 Without further prompting, Ginta bowed low, juggling his load.
 "I'm Ginta of Enma."

 Hakkaku palmed his chest, touching the heavy chain laced across it.
-Artifacts poked from under an arm.
+Artifacts poked out from under an arm.
 "Hakkaku of Kirisute."

 Souta blinked at the family names.
 Grandpa nodded sagely, as if recognizing their lineage.